edamame-load-test/edamame-load-test.github.io/docs/case-study.md

 #### ii.
 Scale

 Running load tests locally is limiting.
 It's difficult to simulate thousands of separate users on a single host.
-Even a load testing tool with a fairly low memory footprint used on a 2-core CPU host with 8GB of RAM can generate a maximum of about [6k virtual users](https://github.com/grafana/k6-benchmarks/tree/master/results/v0.42.0#ec2-m5large).
+Even a load testing tool with a fairly low memory footprint used on a 2-core CPU host with 8GB of RAM can generate a maximum of about 6k virtual users[^3].

 There are three main limiting factors to local load testing:

 - **CPU**: The CPU is heavily utilized in a load test.
 If it is not powerful enough, it can become a bottleneck, slowing down the test and limiting the number of virtual users that can be simulated.
 - **Memory**: Load tests running on a single host cannot generate more virtual users than the RAM will support.
 Load tests often use 1 - 20 MB per virtual user, so even with only 1000 VUs, you might need up to 20GB of RAM to run that load test.
 - **Network**: If the network throughput is too low, the load test may not accurately simulate the real-world conditions of user traffic, resulting in inaccurate or unreliable test results.
-For instance, in our example host above the network bandwidth is [up to 10GB](https://aws.amazon.com/ec2/instance-types/m5/).
+For instance, in our example host above the network bandwidth is up to 10GB[^4].

 If local resources do not allow a developer to reach the desired number of virtual users, then it's necessary to run a distributed load test.
 In a **distributed load test**, multiple hosts generate load.
 The hosts which create virtual users and run the test are often known as "load generator nodes" or "test runner nodes".
 These can be horizontally scaled to support the number of virtual users required.